Common Steam Boiler Problems

 1. Scale Build Up

 Scale buildup can reduce the effectiveness of heat exchangers and prevent hot water in the boiler from reaching the needed temperature.
-Therefore, by removing and preventing scale buildup, your boiler will restore its efficient operation.
+Removing and preventing scale buildup on your boiler will restore its efficient operation.

 2. Water and Safety Probes Breaking From Scale Deposits

-Safety controls and sensors that fail also could prevent the boiler from shutting off in a dangerous situation, such as the buildup of too much pressure.
-Because these safety controls prevent the system from running in dangerous conditions, regular inspections are critical for the operation of the tank and the safety of those who work around it.
+Safety controls and sensors that fail could also prevent the boiler from shutting off in a dangerous situation, such as a buildup of too much pressure.
+Because these safety controls prevent the system from running in dangerous conditions, regular inspections are critical for the tank’s operation and the safety of those who work around it.

-Low water cutoff valves shut off the boiler if the water level drops too low.
-Checking the operation of these should be a part of the job of someone in the building.
-Drain the tank for a few seconds to test the float chamber whenever it’s not in a firing sequence.
+Low water is a dangerous condition for a boiler, as cutoff valves shut off if the water level drops too low.
+If you notice the boiler isn’t running, drain the tank for a few seconds to test the float chamber whenever it’s not in a firing sequence.
 The low water control system should kick in immediately.
-This brief drainage examines the system while also allowing heavy sediments to flow out of the system.
+This brief drainage examines the system while also allowing heavy sediments to flow out.

 3. Water Leaks

-Water leaks can occur anywhere in the steam system.
-Look for dripping around the tank or its pipes, but leaks may also occur away from the tank.
-Water can also leave the system through the air vents.
+Internal water chemistry problems can cause pinhole leaks anywhere in the steam system.
+Look for dripping around the tank or its pipes, but leaks may also occur away from the tank or through the air vents.
 These hidden leaks make identifying a problem much more difficult.
-Using a water meter will tell you if a closed system is losing water, even from a hidden hole.
-If you don’t have this type of gauge on your system, consider installing one.
+A water meter will tell you if a closed system is losing water, even from a hidden hole.
+If you don’t have this type of gauge on your system, consider having one installed.

-A water leak in a closed system will eventually drop the water level available for the system, making it low enough to cause the system to shut down.
-If the water level does not decrease significantly but the system leaks, atmospheric moisture may be getting into the system.
-This untreated water in your tank can cause premature wear.
-In open-loop systems, an increase in the water delivered into the tank indicates an excessive loss of water somewhere in the system.
+A water leak in a closed loop system will eventually drop the water level available for the system low enough to cause it to shut down.
+If the water level does not decrease significantly but the system leaks, atmospheric moisture may be getting into the system, causing premature wear.
+In open loop systems, an increase in the water delivered into the tank indicates an excessive loss of water somewhere in the system.

 4. Greater Than Normal Amounts of Sludge

 Sludge is similar to the more solid deposits of scale but has a softer texture.
-When sludge reaches the boiler tank, it can be exposed to high temperatures.
+When sludge reaches the boiler tank, it is exposed to high temperatures.
 However, it will typically only harden if the water level drops, such as during draining.
-As the sludge hardens, it creates a baked-on layer on the interior of the boiler tank.
-This baked-on sludge can then create problems similar to those of scale.
+As the sludge hardens, it creates a baked-on layer on the interior of the boiler tank, creating similar problems to scale.

 5. Foaming in the Boiler Tank